Designers say you're making your home look outdated if you aren't doing any of these things

 “I’m also a big fan of benches in the entryway, they are great for storing shoes neatly underneath and also are handy for dropping grocery bags,” Kobervig Munger says.
 This miniature

-bench has a comfy cushion on top for a spot to toss your grocery bags or sit on as you put on or take off your shoes.
-It also has a little built-in shelf, so you get two levels of organized and tidy shoe storage.
-This bench is also made of bamboo for a trendy light-wood accent in your entryway.
+bench has seating on top for a spot to toss your grocery bags or sit on as you put on or take off your shoes.
+It has two levels of organized and tidy shoe storage underneath — or shelves that can be used for other kinds of storage.
+This bench is also made of bamboo for a stylish wood accent in your entryway.
 Mixing up textures & colors in your decor Solution: Add this textured & fringe-covered blanket to your sofa

 “Another easy and inexpensive trick is to invest in some new throws or pillows.
 It’s amazing what a difference a pop of color, some new texture, and a bit of fringe can do to an older sofa or chair,” Kobervig Munger explains.